HouseOfAgile/docker-nginx-php-fpm/README.md

-docker-nginx-php5
+docker-nginx-php-fpm
 =================

-Simple docker for a simple ubuntu engince with nginx with php5 app
+Simple docker for symfony projects.
+Based on nginx and php-fpm
+Support for bash-profile
+Support for symfony manager